Lu Yang

 Multi-prismatic Mutual View, Macau Cultural Centre, Macau Museum of Art, Macau

-Art for the Future International Biennial, Multimedia Art Museum Moscow, Russia
+Art for the Future International Biennial, Multimedia Art Museum Moscow, Moscow

 2020